lukso-network/docs/docs/networks/l16-testnet/validator.md

 **Node A** has a keystore with keys from position *0* to position *22* **Node B** has a keystore with keys from position *23* to position *45*

+## Need help?

+ Ask your question in the validators channel on the [official LUKSO Discord server](https://discord.gg/u7cmyUyw8F)